-This is the public page of the Connected Autonomous Vehicle (CAV) standard.
-See the MPAI-CAV homepage.
+This is the public page of the Connected Autonomous Vehicle (CAV) project providing technical information.
+Also see the MPAI-CAV homepage.

 - Connected Autonomous Vehicles in MPAI